 Menus and help displays are shown on the LCD screen (64x128) beside the monitor and a keypad is used for the function selection.
 The knob is used for frequency and other operations.
 A remote control is provided which allows most of the keypad commands to be used to control the instrument.

-The Combolook functions as both an instrument for use in Satellite and terrestrial TV or CATV.
 The mode of operation is selected at power on, and to conserve battery life only the necessary functions are enabled.
 Switching modes can be done at power on or by menu selection.